 The Donald Trump baby blimp will soar over London skies once again.

-The 20-foot, orange-tinged inflatable, which first appeared during the US president’s visit to the UK last year, will appear over parliament tomorrow (June 4), when the US president is scheduled to meet with the soon-to-be-former prime minister Theresa May.
+The 20-foot, orange-tinged inflatable, which first appeared during the US president’s visit to the UK last year, will appear over parliament tomorrow (June 4), when he is scheduled to meet with outgoing prime minister Theresa May.

 The balloon, which depicts a diaper-wearing, cellphone-clutching Trump, irked the US president when it appeared last year.
-In an interview with The Sun tabloid, Trump cited it as one reason he spent almost no time in London at the time.
+In an interview with The Sun tabloid, Trump cited it as one reason he spent almost no time in London then.
 “I guess when they put out blimps to make me feel unwelcome, no reason for me to go to London,” he said.

 The team behind the blimp said they would fly the inflatable once more if they raised £30,000 ($37,500) for six groups—including Planned Parenthood and the UK Student Climate Network—to fund their organizing work fighting Trump policies in the UK and US.
 They hit that target, raising £34,516 and counting.